 Furthermore, if you foster a cat or dog for an animal-related 501(c)(3) organization, you may be able to claim some related expenses.
 Unreimbursed out-of-pocket spending on things like food, medicines, veterinary bills, crates, and garbage bags are all deductible according to tax consultant Abby Eisenkraft, and author of 101 Ways to Stay Off the IRS Radar.

 Home Sales and Changes

 If you've sold your home at a gain, you may exclude up to $250,000 of that gain from your income if you're single, or up to $500,000 if married filing jointly.
 It must have been your main home during at least two of the last five years.
 When calculating the gain on your home, determine the difference between the proceeds of your sale and your basis.
 Your basis includes what you originally paid for the home, plus any improvements you made.
 (Improvements include big items such as an addition and smaller items like a fence.)

 "You can also add to the basis the agent's sales commission and some settlement fees and closing costs such as legal fees, recording fees, and survey fees," says Melinda Kibler, a certified financial planner and enrolled agent with Palisades Hudson Financial Group.
 "Keep clear records to substantiate your basis in case the IRS ever audits you."

 You can also claim a deduction for retrofitting your home for a disability — say, putting in ramps, widening doorways, installing railings, or modifying cabinets.

-Know, too, that if your doctor has written a prescription that you must swim for exercise or recovery that with proper substantiation your pool may be deductible, along with the costs to operate it, Eisenkraft says.
+And if your doctor has written a prescription for you to swim for exercise or recovery, then your pool may be deductible (with proper substantiation), along with the costs to operate it, Eisenkraft says.

-Readers, what are some other deductions most people don't know exist?
+Readers, what are some other deductions many people overlook?
 Let us know in the comments below!